Steps to enroll at MCCC

 STEP 7 - Attend New Student Orientation.
 MCCC offers online and in-person orientation programs.
 The online orientation session is available at http://www.monroeccc.edu/orientation/.
 The schedule for the live orientation sessions will be provided at the time of registration for classes.

-STEP 8 - Remediation Options.
-Student with COMPASS scores below the minimum levels in writing, reading or math will have a limited enrollment status and may require remediation.
-MCCC offers the following remediation options:
+Step 8 - Remediation Options.
+Students with Placement scores below the minimum levels in writing, reading or math will have a limited enrollment status and may require remediation.

 The Learning Bank Network provides Monroe County residents with adult basic education and GED preparation and a host of related services.